acceldata-io/odpdocumentation/Set-Up-the-Ambari-Server.md

 Move _ambari-views-package-2.7.6.0.0.jar_ file to **tmp** before executing the `ambari-server setup` cmd.
 You can execute the following commands to accomplish this.
 ```
-Login into Ambari Server node:
+Login to Ambari Server node:

 $ mv /var/lib/ambari-server/resources/views/ambari-views-package-2.7.6.0.0.jar /tmp
 $ ambari-server setup